Småland Regiment

 The Småland Regiment (Smålands regemente), designations I 12 and I 12/Fo 17, was a Swedish Army infantry regiment that traced its origins back to the 16th century.
 The unit was disbanded as a result of the disarmament policies set forward in the Defence Act of 2000.

 History

 The regiment was formed in 1928 as Jönköping-Kalmar Regiment (I 12), following a merger of Jönköping Regiment (I 12), and the Kalmar Regiment (I 21).
 The regiment moved the same year to the Eksjö garrison.

 In 1948 the regiment changed its name to Northern Småland Regiment (I 12).
-On July 1, 1974 the regiment formed with Jonkopings defense area (Fo 17) a defensive field regiment to be known as The 12/Fo 17.
-When both the Kronoberg Regiment (I 11) and Kalmar Regiment (For 18) were dismantled in 1997, Smålands regiment took over responsibility for Kronobergs defense area (Fo 16) and Kalmar defense area (Fo 18) and integrated the Jönköping defense area, which then formed Smålands defense area (For 17).
+On 1 July 1974, the regiment formed with Jönkoping Defence District (Jönköpings försvarsområde, Fo 17) a defensive field regiment to be known as the 12/Fo 17.
+When both the Kronoberg Regiment (I 11) and Kalmar Regiment (For 18) were disbanded in 1997, Småland Regiment took over responsibility for Kronoberg Defence District (Kronobergs försvarsområde, Fo 16) and Kalmar Defence District (Kalmar försvarsområde, Fo 18) and integrated the Jönkoping Defence District, which then formed Småland Defence District (Smålands försvarsområde, For 17).